henrikroschmann/Async-Is-the-way/README.md

 > ```
 // create code examples

-If the expression what is being awaited isn't available yet, the async method will return immediately but when the value becomes available it will continue where it left off, in the correct thread.
+If the awaited expression isn't available yet, the async method will return immediately.
+Once the value becomes available, it will resume execution from where it paused, in the correct thread.

 ### What about the compiler?
 How does it work?